frox-ag/dpm-json/README.md

 ### Map operations

 dpmJson allows to use many Map operations.
-To verify if a attribute is of type Map, add *.isMap()* after your attribute chain.
+To verify if an attribute is of type Map, add *.isMap()* after your attribute chain.
 This will return a boolean.
 ```
 dpmJson(jsonObj).myMap.isMap() // true
 dpmJson(jsonObj).myList.isMap() // false